orienteerfeed/ofeed-docs/docs/tutorials/ochecklist.md

 sidebar_position: 5
 ---

-# Connect to O-Checklist
+# Connect to OChecklist
-Beta version with integrated OFeed platform can be downloaded [here](https://stigning.se/).
-Will be officially published soon.
+OFeed is supported in offical release of the app since version 5.

 ## How to connect
 1. Create a new account at https://orienteerfeed.com/signup